 1. Wordle unlimited

 The game is completely free and requires no signup or login.
-You can visit New York Times Games section and play it on desktop and mobile devices.
+You can visit the New York Times Games section and play it on desktop and mobile devices.

 2. The Crosswords